Podcast: All the latest from the SCN family of Steelers podcasts, Tuesday Edition

 With that being said and typed, have fun with the shows below with a brief description of each podcast.

-BAD Language: Individuals could be legendary, but team goals are more pressing

-There are plenty of Steelers that could come close to individual team records in 2023, and we take a look at that without sacrifice the goal of winning as a team.
+The Steelers have many team-needs to fill at various positions in the draft.
+But if two potential superstars at the same position are available at 17 and 32, why not double down and be set for years possibly?
 Steel Curtain Network’s Bryan Anthony Davis decided to make no apologies and share his black-and-gold brand of enlightenment.
 Join BAD preaching his own gospel of the hypocycloids on his solo show, BAD Language.

 - News and Notes